Barcelona Cruise Port Guide, Things to Do, Shore Excursions

 A, B, C, and D terminals (D is also called Palacruceros) are located around 3 km/1.8 miles (a 10-minute drive) from La Rambla, the tourist hub and one of the most famous boulevards in Barcelona.
 Quai Adossat is connected to the city by the bridge Porta d’Europa (Puente de la Puerta de Europa).

-The cruise lines may organize shuttle buses (for an additional fee, usually about 13€ round trip) to transfer the passengers to the area of the World Trade Center, located a 5-minute walk from Christopher Columbus Monument, where La Rambla boulevard starts.
 These buses are wheelchair-users friendly, and you can purchase the tickets onboard or in the terminal buildings (depending on the cruise line).
 For guests who don’t want to take buses, taxis or a 20-40-minute walk to the city center are an alternative option.

 The terminal buildings are equipped with modern facilities, such as duty-free shops, elevators, souvenir shops, a bar restaurant, an exchange office, public phones, restrooms, and ATMs.
 There is a taxi rank in front of each terminal, as well as a shuttle bus station and parking for tour buses.
-Given that Barcelona is not only a port of call but also a homeport, the terminals also feature embarkation/disembarkation facilities.

 Barcelona cruise port - Quay Adossat cruise terminals, view from Montjuic Hill